spotlightpa/poor-richard/content/tips.md

 ## Postal Mail

 Snail mail remains one of the most secure ways of sending us information.

-We’ll have an address for you soon.
+**Address:**\
+Spotlight PA\
+225 Market St., Suite 502A\
+Harrisburg, PA 17101

 ## Signal